Deep Switching State Space Model (DS$^3$M) for Nonlinear Time Series Forecasting with Regime Switching: Background and related works

-In the class of switching SSMs, both continuous and discrete latent variables are introduced, based on which the dynamics are decomposed to regimes.
-The simplest form is the switching linear dynamical system (SLDS), where the dynamics of each regime is explained by a linear state space model.
-The discrete latent variables, denoted as $d_t \in \{1,2,\cdots,K\}$ at each time step $t= 1,2,\cdots,T$, follows a Markov process.
-In particular, $d_t|d_{t-1}$ is assumed to follow a transition matrix $\Gamma \in R^{K \times K}$, where $\Gamma_{i,j} = p(d_t = j|d_{t-1}=i)$.
-The discrete latent variables $d_t$ have impact on both the continuous latent variables $z_t \in \mathbb{R}^Z$ and the observable data $y_t$:
+In the class of switching SSMs, the simplest form is the switching linear dynamical system (SLDS), where the dynamics of each regime is explained by a linear state space model.